Don't use Data Export for Salesforce backups and disaster recovery

 Backups are only useful if you can restore the data

-Exporting backup data is just one part of a viable strategy for protecting, managing and restoring your business-critical data.
-The most important test of any backup strategy is your ability to restore data.
+Data restoration is the process of recovering data from backup files to a Salesforce org.
+Exporting backup data is just one part of a viable backup strategy for protecting, managing, and restoring your business-critical data.
+The real test is data restoration.
 Can you restore data accurately from your backups?
 How long does it take your team to restore?
 And how much of the data can you restore successfully?

 Your ability to restore data quickly and accurately depends on your ability to restore metadata as well as data — something teams often overlook.
 You need metadata backups, not just because the configuration described by metadata is valuable, but because it’s needed to make sure you can restore data.
 Records can’t be restored to fields and objects that no longer exist or have been altered.

-Data Export doesn’t provide metadata backups.
+Data Export can’t back up your metadata.
 It only generates CSV files of your data, which you can then store as backups.
 Trying to restore data without a metadata backup normally involves recreating metadata first to prepare the org, and this massively delays data recovery.
-If it proves difficult to get the org’s metadata back into the shape it was in when your data was backed up, you may not be able to restore the data at all.
+Unless the org’s metadata is restored to the state it was in at the time of backup, you may be unable to restore the data.

 Gearset’s backup solution backs up both data and metadata every time a backup job runs.
 Whether you’ve lost a handful of records that you can’t find in Salesforce’s recycle bin, or an entire object has blown up with all of its fields, records and relationships, Gearset has you covered.